adhes14/otel_ai/README.md

 ### ⚙️ System Maintenance
 *   **`GET /api/maintenance/db-stat`**: Returns the local SQLite database file size in bytes and megabytes.
 *   **`DELETE /api/maintenance/raw-telemetry?older_than_days=N`**: Deletes raw telemetry log records older than `N` days, checkpoints the WAL, and vacuums the database to release unused disk space back to the filesystem.
+*   **`DELETE /api/maintenance/clear-no-tokens`**: Deletes all raw telemetry records, atomic spans, and conversations that have zero token consumption (input tokens <= 0), checkpoints the WAL, and vacuums the database.
 *   **`POST /api/maintenance/reprocess`**: Clears derived `conversations` and `atomic_spans` tables and re-processes all stored `raw_telemetry` records chronologically to rebuild the database.